Who Should NEVER Use Niacinamide? This Ingredient Isn’t for Everyone

 The Sign đźš© The Reason đź§ The Solution ✅

-Face flushes/heats up "Niacin Flush" (Vasodilation) Stop immediately or switch to <5 td="">
+Face flushes / heats up Possible “Niacin Flush” Stop immediately or switch to a lower %

-Tiny red bumps Irritation (Not Purging) Discontinue use.
-Repair barrier.
+Tiny red bumps Irritation (not purging) Discontinue + repair barrier

-Stinging on application Broken Barrier Use Hyaluronic Acid instead
+Stinging on application Broken barrier Use soothing hydration (HA, ceramides)

-Itchiness Histamine Reaction Wash off.
-Apply cold compress.
+Itchiness Histamine reaction Wash off + cold compress

 Final Thoughts đź’

-Niacinamide is a fantastic ingredient, but it is not a magic potion for everyone.
-If your skin is reacting, listen to it.
-Don't force an ingredient just because it is trending on TikTok.
-Skincare is personal—what works for the majority might be the villain for you.
+Niacinamide is fantastic, but it’s not for everyone.
+If your skin is reacting, listen to it — don’t force an ingredient just because it’s trending.

 Stay safe and listen to your skin! ✨